Practical Applications of Electrolysis in Chemistry

 When an electrical current flows through the electrolysis cell, the positive ions in the substance are attracted to the cathode, and the negative ions are attracted to the anode.

-At the cathode, the positive ions are reduced, meaning that they gain electrons.
-At the anode, the negative ions are oxidized, meaning that they lose electrons.
+At the cathode, the positive ions are reduced (gain electrons).
+At the anode, the negative ions are oxidized (lose electrons).

 Equipment and Techniques